MaiA14/guide-up/README.md

 An app where travelers can find a local guide at a desired destination in order to enjoy from an authentic tour.

 Technologies:\
-Front-end : React , Redux, Sass ,HTML5, Material-ui, Semantic-ui.\
+Front-end : React , Redux, Scss ,HTML5, Material-ui, Semantic-ui.\
 Back-end : Node.js ,MongoDB ,Express, Socket.io-client

 ![Image of guideup overview](https://res.cloudinary.com/dtwqtpteb/image/upload/v1583351041/bty9kjh68aq4c00b97es.png)